 If necessary, I am going to get a lawyer and a court order so I can bring the kids back to the States.
 Then, of course, we will need their things from post and I will have to get furniture out of storage to set up a house.
 We need as many of their personal things as possible to try to make them feel as comfortable as possible.
 This is really tough on all of us.

-The Transportation Division of the employee’s agency requires the following for the spouse to arrange for a delivery of HHE from either an overseas shipment or storage:
+For DOS and USAID customers, the Transportation Management (TM) Division requires the following for the spouse to arrange for a delivery of HHE from either an overseas shipment or storage:

 - Travel orders; and